ssoranno/JobAndProcessScheduler/README.md

 1. Clone Repo
 2. Run main.cpp

-Note: Ensure that all the file are in the same folder location before running.
+Note: Ensure that all the files are in the same folder location before running.

 # Input: